How the Allez Sprint looked on day #1. The super thin, heavy, cheap and nasty rims had to be the first thing to go!

 Enter the Specialized Allez.

 The Specialized Allez Sprint is an aluminium race bike made for crit racing and it has a world wide cult following.
-It’s basically a carbon Specialized Tarmac SL7 made with alloy and holy shit the welds on it are gnarly, so gnarly that it’s the main criticism by most (not to mention many also consider it way overpriced).
+It’s basically a carbon Specialized Tarmac SL7 made with alloy and holy shit the welds on it are gnarly, so gnarly that it’s the main criticism by most.

 Specialized says: The Allez Sprint is the fastest alloy road bike in history, thanks to the time its sibling, the Tarmac SL7, spent in the wind.
 It’s details like the most complex alloy head tube we’ve ever made and integrated cables that make it 41 seconds faster over 40km than the previous Allez Sprint.
 That’s a hell of a facelift.
 With 41 seconds, you’d have a podium picture in your Insta feed, just saying.

-The hunt was on but there were none (in my size) in stock anywhere in the country.
+The hunt was on but there were none in my size in stock anywhere in the country.
 I looked daily and finally found one on sale at Epic Cycles in Queensland for $3,200 down from $4,200.
-Even with the sale that’s huge money for an alloy frame with old mechanical Shimano 105 but this build was never going to be about value for money!
+Even with the sale that’s huge money for an alloy frame with previous gen mechanical Shimano 105 but this build was never going to be about value for money!

 Bike mechanic Sam at CCACHE.
 Trying on a 100m -12 degree stem.